 Fibroids are benign growths in and on the uterus.
 While these growths are non-cancerous, the symptoms they produce feel far from benign.
-Natural remedies for fibroids include apple cider vinegar, blackstrap molasses, beets, and castor oil packs.
+Natural remedies can often help shrink fibroids and help with the pain they can cause during menses.
+Remedies include apple cider vinegar, blackstrap molasses, beets, and castor oil packs.

 While it is possible to have fibroids and not experience symptoms, symptoms are common in women who suffer with fibroids, especially as they grow larger.